THE TRUE ISRAEL (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, (Hebrews 12:22)

 God has made us Gentiles one with the elect Jews through the broken body of the Lord Jesus Christ on the cross of Calvary.

-And that he might reconcile both [Jews and Gentiles] unto God in one body by the cross, having slain the enmity thereby: (Ephesians 2:16)
+and that He might reconcile them both [Jews and Gentiles] to God in one body through the cross, thereby putting to death the enmity.
+(Ephesians 2:16)

 The Prophets agree to this:

 “As for you, son of man, take a stick for yourself and write on it: ‘For Judah and for the children of Israel, his companions.’
 Then take another stick and write on it, ‘For Joseph, the stick of Ephraim, and for all the house of Israel, his companions.’